 Yes.
 Here are a few tips:

 - We know that one thing that makes this disease worse is smoking.
-If you do smoke, see your GP about getting help to stop.
+If you smoke, see your GP about getting help to stop.
+Stopping smoking, even if you already have thyroid eye disease, will reduce the severity.

 - Sleeping propped up will help reduce the puffiness (congestion) around the eyes.